LordTimo50/Operation-Steinadler/Gazebo.md

 ```

 5. Add your user to the input group to enable joystick support (you need to re-login after this command):

+Adds your user to the input group so the simulator can access joystick input devices.
 ```bash
 sudo usermod -a -G input $USER
 ```